-Austria's alt-right: Hipsters or hatemongers?
+Austria's far-right: Hipsters or hatemongers?

 Sellner claims this is "Islamization" and that the Muslim religion is incompatible with Austrian values -- but even he admits Islam has a long history in Vienna.
 "After all," he says, gesturing to the mirrored salon of the Viennese cafe we are talking in.
 "We are drinking coffee brought by the Turks!"

-Given Europe's history, its 20th century slide into fascism, the great wars that killed millions and singled out Jews and other minorities for genocide, isn't Sellner worried that the Identity Movement may be one step on a slippery slope to repeating that dark past?
+Given Europe's history, its 20th-century slide into fascism, the great wars that killed millions and singled out Jews and other minorities for genocide, isn't Sellner worried that the Identity Movement may be one step on a slippery slope to repeating that dark past?

-No, he says, "I feel a kind of fatherly responsibility for young Austrian patriots not to let them go into these extreme subcultures that are driven by hate and crazy ideologies."
+No, he says: "I feel a kind of fatherly responsibility for young Austrian patriots not to let them go into these extreme subcultures that are driven by hate and crazy ideologies."

 Instead he claims, perhaps counterintuitively, "I think the entire movement is the strongest force against far-right extremism in Austria."